KIrynaW/coast-keepers-project/README.md

      ![Mission of the website text](docs/readme-images/mission-text.jpg)

-  - After the mission statement, there is an outline about activities of the organisation that can be attractive to the user, further intising them to the cause.
+  - After the mission statement, there is an outline about activities of the organization that can be attractive to the user, further enticing them to the cause.
   - A round image border is used to make the image stand out against the text.
   - The background of the text is white and part of it is hidden behind the image to create an attractive design feature.
   - As the screen stretches the images expand on the page.